agt/tritonai-validator/README.md

 # TritonAI Pod Security Admission Webhook

-A FastAPI-based Kubernetes Pod admission webhook which offers fine-grained control over workloads' security configuration while minimizing modifications to published YAML or Helm files and no dependencies on external systems: defaults and constraints are established through namespace Annotations.
+A FastAPI-based Kubernetes Pod admission webhook which offers fine-grained control over workloads' security configuration while minimizing modifications to published YAML or Helm files and without dependencies on external systems: defaults and constraints are established through shared policy sets (in configMaps) and per-namespace extensions/overrides (via namespace Annotations).

 - **Mutating webhook** (`/mutate`) — called first by the API server to inject optional defaults for fields later inspected by the Validator.